COVID-19 Information: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 The way the chemotherapy is given depends on the type and stage of the cancer being treated.

-Hormone therapy with a somatostatin analogue is a treatment that stops extra hormones from being made.
+Hormone therapy with a somatostatin analog is a treatment that stops extra hormones from being made.
 GI carcinoid tumors are treated with octreotide or lanreotide which are injected under the skin or into the muscle.
 Octreotide and lanreotide may also have a small effect on stopping tumor growth.

 Treatment for carcinoid syndrome may also be needed.